arnigeir/lsd/readme.md

 <b>jstore.Library.Sales</b></br>
 {"database":"Library","catalog":"Sales","cnt":67,"items":[{"bookid":331,"totalsales":3244,"oid":65},{"bookid":332,"totalsales":1000,"oid":66}]}

-NOTE: If you are using a later version of the LSD library the "jstore" might have been changed to "lsd".
+NOTE: If you are using a later version of the LSD library then "jstore" might have changed to "lsd".

 All your objects in a catalog are stored as JSON strings so you can easily read them directly into your javascript code, just as other local storage objects.